 They have, however, been linked to pancreatic inflammation known as pancreatitis.
 While the European agency said that the clinical trials had shown no increased risk of pancreatic cancer, the FDA said the trials were too small to draw firm conclusions.

 The recent European news is music to the ears of these diabetic drug manufacturers who had more than $9 billion in global sales last year.
 Januvia and Janumet, also manufactured by Merck, together earned $5.7 billion.

 How, Then, Do We Explain the Byetta/Januvia Lawsuits?

 This is one study that goes the other way.
 But it flies in the face of all the next evidence suggesting that these drugs can cause pancreatic cancer.
 Keep in mind that these were very small trials.
 The FDA is certainly not buying into it and they are reserving judgment.

 I think this is the history of many mass tort claims:

 - The science and the studies begin to follow #1

 - There are a few rebuttal studies, usually of dubious methodology

-- The case start going to trial
+- The case starts going to trial

 - The science becomes even more clear

-- The case settle in massive numbers
+- The case settled in massive numbers

 I think we are on Stage #4 right now.

-If you or a loved one has used Januvia or Janumet, or any of the other well known diabetes drugs, and suffered from acute pancreatitis or pancreatic cancer, please call one of our attorneys at 800-553-8082 or click here for a free no obligation consultation.
+If you or a loved one has used Januvia or Janumet, or any of the other well-known diabetes drugs, and suffered from acute pancreatitis or pancreatic cancer, please call one of our attorneys at 800-553-8082 or click here for a free no-obligation consultation.